 Adding Stream Alerts

-Streamlabs OBS (why didn’t my alerts get added with the setup file?)
+Streamlabs Desktop (why didn’t my alerts get added with the setup file?)

 Once again, this is more straightforward than with OBS Studio or xSplit, but not one-click like the rest of the overlay.
 Alerts are account-tied, so you’ll be required to add the alerts included in your download to your Streamlabs account in order to use them.
 Follow the steps below to do so.